Nils-ChristianIseke/Deep-Reinforcement-Learning-for-motion-planning/README.md

   Inside the definition of each class some variables can be set, e.g.: For the InverseKinematicsWithRandomObstacles task.
 Especially important are the object, and obstacle related variables.
 For the newly implemented tasks the object and obstacle related variables (e.g.:_object_enable, _object_type, _object_dimension_volume, obstacle_type, etc.) define the properties of the goal point and the obstacle (where it is spawned, what it looks like etc.).
-The standarts values are restricting the possible spawning volume of object and obstalce to a small volume, to keep the observation space for the RL-Agent small.
+The standarts values are restricting the possible spawning volume of object and obstalce to a small volume.
+Thus keeping the observation space small.
+(Faster training).
 For a more general solution the spawning volume of both should be the same size as the workspace of the robot.
 </details>